Fragaria nilgerrensis

-Fragaria nilgerrensis is a species of wild strawberry native to southern and southeast Asia.
-Its fruit are white to light pink, with poor flavour, and the fruit is of no commercial value.
+Fragaria nilgerrensis, the nilgiri strawberry, is a species of flowering plant in the family Rosaceae.
+It is a wild strawberry native to southern and southeast Asia.
 It is similar in appearance to F. moupinensis.
+Its fruit are white to light pink, with flavour reminiscent of peach, and the fruit is of no commercial value.

 All strawberries have a base haploid count of 7 chromosomes.
 Fragaria nilgerrensis is diploid, having 2 pairs of these chromosomes for a total of 14 chromosomes.